Ebpf

 The in_ebpf

-input plugin is an experimental plugin for Fluent Bit that uses eBPF (extended Berkeley Packet Filter) to capture low-level system events.
-This plugin allows Fluent Bit to monitor kernel-level activities such as process executions, file accesses, memory allocations, network connections, and signal handling.
+input plugin uses eBPF (extended Berkeley Packet Filter) to capture low-level system events.
+This plugin lets Fluent Bit monitor kernel-level activities such as process executions, file accesses, memory allocations, network connections, and signal handling.
 It provides valuable insights into system behavior for debugging, monitoring, and security analysis.

 The in_ebpf

 plugin leverages eBPF to trace kernel events in real-time.
-By specifying trace points, users can collect targeted system-level metrics and events, which can be particularly useful for gaining visibility into operating system interactions and performance characteristics.
+By specifying trace points, users can collect targeted system-level metrics and events, giving visibility into operating system interactions and performance characteristics.

 To enable in_ebpf